Intro to China’s policymaking process

 How policy is made

-Policies are structured in a clear hierarchy, from broad national plans down to specific implementation measures for particular industries.
+Policies are structured in a clear hierarchy, from broad national plans that set broad goals, to specific to-do lists for achieving those goals.

 The Party Central Committee determines what should go in the Five-Year Plan.